 Independent Safety Label

 Safety should also be a priority when investing in a heated cat house.
-Therefore, check whether the product has a MET safety mark or from Underwriters Laboratories (UL) label before purchase.
+Therefore, check whether the product has a MET safety mark or Underwriters Laboratories (UL) label before purchase.
 These safety labels assure you that the product has been tested and meets electrical safety standards and accreditations.

 You may want to invest in a heated cat house that gives you control to make temperature settings based on the weather.
-A thermostat gives you the control to choose a temperature setting, so it is not too high.
+A thermostat gives you the control to choose a temperature setting so it is not too high.
 This gives you peace of mind that your pet is comfortable and safe.

 Size and Shape

 Cats enjoy spending their day curled up on a warm surface.
-Therefore, look for a heated cat house that is large enough for your cat size.
+Therefore, look for a heated cat house that is large enough for your cat’s size.
 If possible, the house should allow your cat to enter, turn, then curl up.

 Choose a heated cat house with interior padding, as it will keep your feline comfortable.
 It is impossible to add extra cushions and blankets in some models due to safety reasons.
 In such cases, ensure that the included interior padding is adequate.

-Depending on where you want to position the heated cat house, ensure the power cord has the appropriate length.
+Depending on where you want to position the heated cat house, ensure the power cord is the appropriate length.
 You wouldn’t want to find yourself with an extra budget for purchasing an extension.
 However, some manufacturers include a free extension cord during purchase, which is a bonus.

 Forego heated houses that need great caution and care during maintenance.
 Opt for those that are hand or machine washable.
 It is best to purchase a low-maintenance cat house, considering that the covers will collect fur and debris.